 UTILITY SERVICES RECEIVABLE - This balance consists of amounts due from customers within and around the Tulsa metropolitan area for utility service.
 Unbilled revenue is accrued and included in utility services receivable for services that were provided, but not billed at year end.
-Utility services receivable included \$8,335 and \$7,486 of accrued unbilled revenue for the Water fund and Sewer fund, respectively, as of June 30, 2022.
-The Authority recorded an allowance for uncollectible accounts of \$763 and \$566 for Water fund and Sewer fund, respectively, as of June 30, 2022.
+Utility services receivable included \$7,888 and \$8,098 of accrued unbilled revenue for the Water fund and Sewer fund, respectively, as of June 30, 2023, and \$8,335 and \$7,486 for the Water fund and Sewer fund, respectively, as of June 30, 2022.
+The Authority recorded an allowance for uncollectible accounts of \$379 and \$199 for Water fund and Sewer fund, respectively, as of June 30, 2023 and \$763 and \$566 for Water fund and Sewer fund, respectively, as of June 30, 2022.

 LEASE RECEIVABLE - The Authority, as a lessor, recognizes a lease receivable and a deferred inflow of resources at the commencement of the lease term, with certain exceptions for leases of assets held as investments, certain regulated leases, short-term leases, and leases that transfer ownership of the underlying asset.
 The lease receivable is measured at the present value of the lease payment expected to be received during the lease term.
-The deferred inflow of resources should be measured as the value of the lease receivable in addition to any payments received at or before the commencement of the lease term that related to future periods
+The deferred inflow of resources should be measured as the value of the lease receivable in addition to any payments received at or before the commencement of the lease term that related to future periods.

 CAPITAL ASSETS - Capital assets purchased or acquired at an initial cost of \$5 or more and having a useful life of more than one year are carried at historical cost.
 Contributed assets are recorded at acquisition value as of the date donated.
-Additions, improvements and other capital outlays that significantly extend the useful life of an asset are capitalized.
-Other costs incurred for repairs and maintenance is expensed as incurred.
-Interest cost incurred during the construction phase of capital assets of the enterprise activities is recognized as an expense in the period in which the cost is incurred.
+Additions, improvements, and other capital outlays that significantly extend the useful life of an asset are capitalized.
+Other costs incurred for repairs and maintenance are expensed as incurred.
+Interest incurred during the construction phase of capital assets of the enterprise activities is expensed in accordance with GASB Statement No.89.

-DEPRECIATION - Capital assets placed in service are depreciated on the straight-line basis over the following estimated useful lives:
+DEPRECIATION/AMORTIZATION- Capital assets placed in service are depreciated or amortized on the straight-line basis over the following estimated useful lives:

 Land improvements 30 years

 Buildings 50 years

 Water and sewer lines 33 - 100 years

 Equipment 3 - 20 years

 Right-to-use land 3 years

-Right-to -use building 2 years
+Right-to-use building 2 years

 Right-to-use equipment 3-6 years